 The first direct measurement of the bar-shaped collection of stars at the center of our Milky Way galaxy has been made by combining data from the Gaia mission (European Space Agency, ESA) with complementary observations by ground- and space-based telescopes.
-The study, published in Astronomy & Astrophysics, was led by researchers from the Institute of Science Cosmos of the University of Barcelona and from the Leibniz Institute for Astrophysics Potsdam (Germany).
+The study, published in Astronomy & Astrophysics, was led by researchers from the Institute of Science Cosmos of the University of Barcelona and the Leibniz Institute for Astrophysics Potsdam (Germany).

-The second release of data from Gaia star-mapping satellite, published in 2018, has been revolutionizing many fields of astronomy.
-The unprecedented catalog contains the brightness, positions, distance indicators and motions across the sky for more than one billion stars in our Milky Way galaxy, along with information about other celestial bodies.
+The second release of data from the Gaia star-mapping satellite, published in 2018, has been revolutionizing many fields of astronomy.
+The unprecedented catalog contains the brightness, positions, distance indicators, and motions across the sky for more than one billion stars in our Milky Way galaxy, along with information about other celestial bodies.

 This is just the beginning.
 While the second release is based on the first twenty-two months of Gaia’s surveys, the satellite has been scanning the sky for five years and will keep doing so at least until 2022.
 New data releases planned in coming years will steadily improve measurements as well as provide extra information that will enable us to chart our home galaxy and delve into its history like never before.